Gesthispania/sdk-php/README.md

-The NimblePayments SDK for PHP
+NimblePayments SDK for PHP
 ======================

-The NimblePayments SDK for PHP makes it easy to add payment services to your e-commerce or site access.
-It connects your site to the NimblePayments REST API directly.
+The NimblePayments SDK for PHP makes it easy to add payment services to your e-commerce.
+It connects your site to the NimblePayments API directly.

+## Release notes

+# 1.0

+- First live release
+- It includes the single payment service

 ## Requirements